5 Reasons Why I blog in Filipino

 Career 2.0 for my tips, analysis, and stories about career, freelancing, and other employment issues in the Philippines.

-Nakikita ko rin ang maraming ideas and opportunities sa pagba-blog sa Tagalog as well as its limitations.
+Nakikita ko rin ang maraming ideas and opportunities sa pagba-blog sa Tagalog.

 About Hitokirihoshi